 The great thing about this situation is that even though you have rental property at play, you get all the financing and tax benefits of an owner occupant…which is huge.

-For example, your PITI on a SFH home could be $900 per month, but your tenants’ rental payments total $1,500.
+For example, your PITI (principal, interest, taxes and insurance) on an SFH (single family home) could be $900 per month, but your tenants’ rental payments total $1,500.
 This means you have $600 of income after paying your mortgage.
-Subtract from that and estimate of 25% for vacancy and maintenance, and you are left with $225 of potential positive cash flow every month.
+Subtract from that an estimate of 25% for vacancy and maintenance, and you are left with $225 of potential positive cash flow every month.

-Cash flow isn’t the only way you are making money on rental property however…or on all real estate investments for that matter.
-I have written an article explain all the ways you get a return: The 5 Critical Components of Real Estate Investing Returns.
+Cash flow isn’t the only way you are making money on a rental property however…or on all real estate investments for that matter.
+Check out this article explaining all the ways you can get a return: The 5 Critical Components of Real Estate Investing Returns.

-One of the ways you can more easily buy rental property is from a “Turnkey Provider”.
+For those of you searching for an easier way to invest in rental property, you can look for a “Turnkey Provider.”
 They find a property, fix it up, rent it out, sell it to an investor and then handle the ongoing property management.

-I bought a handful of these out-of-state because buying rental property in LA was very hard to justify.
-The “more in, more out” readily concept applies here though.
+I bought a handful of turnkey properties out-of-state, because buying rental property in LA was very hard to justify.
+But first timer’s beware: “the more you put in, the more you get out” concept applies here.
 Take a read of this for some details…Turnkey Real Estate Investing: What A First-Timer Should Know Before They Buy.

 Vacation Rentals (VRBO & AirBnB)